rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 To troubleshoot these error status, see [Cloud Backup Troubleshooting](/how-to/cloud-backup-troubleshooting/).

-### Uninstall Cloud Backup agent on Windows
+### Uninstall Cloud Backup agent on Windows&reg;

-To uninstall the Cloud Backup agent, the preferred method is to use Add/Remove Programs in the Windows Control Panel.
+To uninstall the Cloud Backup agent, the preferred method is to use Add/Remove Programs in the Windows&reg; Control Panel.
 However, in cases where the Rackspace Cloud Backup entry does not exist there, you use the command line to uninstall.

     msiexec /x driveclient-latest.msi /qb /l*v %tmp%\uninstall.log